python/devguide/internals/garbage-collector.rst

 of three parts:

 * The young generation
-* The least recently scanned fraction of the old generation.
+* The old generation's least recently objects
-* All objects reachable from those objects that have not yet been scanned this cycle.
+* All objects reachable from those objects that have not yet been scanned this full scavenge

-Any objects surviving this collection are moved to the old generation.
+Any young generation objects surviving this collection are moved to the old generation, and reachable objects in the old generation remain in the old generation.
-The old generation is composed of two lists, scanned and unscanned.
+The old generation is composed of two lists: scanned and unscanned.
 (The implementation refers to the unscanned part as ``pending`` and the scanned part as ``visited``).
 Survivors are moved to the back of the scanned list.
 The old part of increment is taken from the front of the unscanned list.

-When a cycle starts, no objects in the heap are considered to have been scanned.
+When a full scavenge starts, no objects in the heap are considered to have been scanned.
 When all objects in the heap have been scanned a cycle ends, and all objects are considered unscanned again.